-The Urban County will use its 2016 federal funds (CDBG, HOME, and ESG programs) for projects benefitting very low to low income families.
+The Urban County will use its 2017 federal funds (CDBG, HOME, and ESG programs) for projects benefitting very low to low income families.
 Projects include construction of affordable rental housing units, rehabilitation of senior housing, various ADA compliance architectural barrier removal projects, minor home repair program, financial assistance to low income homeowner to install lateral sewer lines to the main wastewater system in Los Osos, and operation of homeless shelter programs.
 Refer to Table 8 for projects funded with CDBG, HOME, and ESG funds.
+The County does not exceed any of the program expenditure limits under CDBG, HOME, and ESG for administration and public services.
+The County also is recommending Los Robles Terrace to receive funding as the 15% CHDO requirement.